Bromine35/CodeHS-Tool/README.md

 javascript:(function(){fetch('https://cdn.jsdelivr.net/gh/Bromine35/CodeHS-Tool@main/copyjail.js').then(r=>r.text()).then(t=>eval(t)).catch(e=>console.error('Error executing script:', e))})()
 ```

 Then, click on it.
 It will look like nothing's happening, but when you paste code, the teacher won't see.
-Remember to save the code.
+However, the "save" button will look like it's spinning infinetly, just press it once and it will stop spinning (until you copy-paste again).

 ### Tampermonkey Script